 FINMA develops and maintains general intervention concepts to manage acute crises at financial market companies.
 It also manages and monitors complex reorganisation proceedings or – to the extent permitted by law – the restructuring of companies in acute difficulty.
-The overriding priority for FINMA is to ensure the endangered institution can, as far as possible, continue to fully or partially perform its licensed activities in a crisis situation.
 Restructuring proceedings may be undertaken for banks, securities dealers, mortgage bond institutions and financial market infrastructures.
-FINMA also has extensive restructuring competencies in the insurance sector.
+FINMA also has restructuring competencies in the insurance sector.
 On the other hand, restructuring is not allowed if an institution has already had its licence withdrawn or in the case of non-licensed companies also ineligible for retroactive authorisation.

-The prevention and recovery of systemically important banks and financial market infrastructures are particularly important as their failure would result in severe repercussions for the Swiss economy and financial system.
-These institutions are obliged to develop company-specific recovery and emergency plans or orderly wind-down plans, respectively.
+Prevention and recovery are of particular significance to systemically important banks and financial market infrastructures as their failure would result in severe repercussions for the Swiss economy and financial system.
+These institutions are obliged to develop company-specific recovery and emergency plans.
 These plans are reviewed by FINMA.
 At the same time, FINMA develops resolution plans for systemically important companies and groups.
 The aim is to restructure the companies or, if necessary, wind them down in an orderly way on the basis of these plans and as part of national or international proceedings.

 FINMA can impose bankruptcy proceedings in almost all supervisory areas, if there is cause for bankruptcy and no prospect of restructuring an institution or if an attempt to do so has already failed.
-FINMA can withdraw a supervised institution's licence or initiate (bankruptcy) liquidation proceedings directly for institutions operating without the required licence.
+FINMA withdraws a supervised institution’s licence.
+For institutions operating without the required licence FINMA directly initiates (bankruptcy) liquidation proceedings..
 Depositors, policyholders, investors in collective investment schemes and in Swiss Pfandbriefe are protected by the following special regulations:

 FINMA is also responsible for recovery and resolution measures for group parent companies and significant group companies in the banking, financial market infrastructure and insurance sectors.
 Where group parent companies and significant group companies that are part of banking and financial market infrastructure are concerned, the imposition of protective measures and the performance of restructuring and bankruptcy proceedings are essentially governed by insolvency law provisions for banks and financial market infrastructures.
 Where significant companies of supervised insurance groups and conglomerates are concerned, the bankruptcy law provisions for insurance companies apply.